FactoryRally/hardware/howToUse.md

 After a restart, the service should be started.

+*The service is behaving weird in some networks, as it may show no ip.
+In that case, just start the game from the .sh from the desktop per double-click.*

 # MQTT-Subscriber

 The Subscriber need to be started in or before `Lobby` state (later is not possible due to API restrictions).